About The Future Governance Forum

 Impactful Devolution

-How can we meaningfully and permanently devolve power to nations and regions in one of the most centralised countries in the world?
+How can we meaningfully and permanently devolve power in one of the most centralised countries in the world?

 Our values